bharath-1999/task-manager-using-node-express/README.md

 Its a simple task manager app by which users can add list of tasks to do, edit them,remove them when comppleted.

 ## Future Updates
--Login,Logout functionality
+1)Login,Logout functionality
---Email Notication on pending tasks
+2)Email Notication on pending tasks

 -----Happy coding-------